-A lipoma is a slow growing benign tumor composed of fat found in the subcutaneous tissues, just below the skin.
-Lipomas are most often found on the torso, neck and upper thighs and arms where there is plenty of fatty tissue.
+Lipomas are a slow growing benign tumor composed of fat found in the subcutaneous tissues, just below the skin.
+They are most often found on the torso, neck and upper thighs and arms where there is plenty of fatty tissue.
 However, they have also been found growing inside body organs such as the heart, brain and lungs.

 Lipomas occur in 1% of the population and can occur at any age, although most arise around middle age, and are seen predominately in women.

 Lipomatosis is a diagnosis of multiple lipomas and affects mainly men.